 Yes, weirdly enough, the height of summer is the time to get home improvements done for the winter.
 As well as being a fantastic opportunity to clear out and cash in on unwanted items, you should also conduct an ‘energy spring clean’ which could save you loads.

 - What home improvements need doing in your home?

 - Keep a close eye

-Preparing your house for winter in spring might seem strange, but it’s actually the best time to do it, as there are some great deals around at the moment that can save you money.
+Doing winter things in the summer might seem strange, but it’s actually the best time to do it, as there are some great deals around at the moment that can save you money.
 Here is our list of the most important things to get fixed this summer:

 Have your boiler serviced or replaced